COVID-19 CAMPUS HYGIENE PROTOCOL

 Face Covering Requirements and Exclusions

-While on campus, employees, students, vendors and visitors must wear face coverings while they are in common spaces, including outdoor spaces on campus, even if healthy distancing can be maintained, common gathering areas, shared workspaces, shared academic spaces, or when interacting face to face with others.
+While on campus, employees, students, vendors and visitors must wear face coverings while they are in common spaces even if healthy distancing can be maintained, common gathering areas, shared workspaces, shared academic spaces, or when interacting face to face with others.
+Masks are not required outdoors on campus, with the exception of large outdoor events and any situations where healthy distancing can’t be maintained.
 Face coverings are not intended to replace other measures for preventing illness, including maintaining healthy distancing of more than 6 feet of distance from other people; washing hands regularly with soap and water for at least 20 seconds; avoiding touching eyes, nose, and mouth; and staying home when sick.
 Please consult the university’s Protocol on Social Distancing and Protocol on Campus Hygiene for additional information.

 Individuals who have a medical condition that prevents them from using a face covering should contact Shana Feggins in Human Resources Management: email@example.com.